Grantee Directory

 DREAM

-To provide year-round high-quality education programming and youth development services to children in East Harlem and the Bronx at DREAM's charter schools and an academically focused after-school program.
+To provide year-round high-quality education programming and youth development services to children in East Harlem and the Bronx at charter schools and an academically focused after-school program.

 Grant amount: $1,300,000